Lindbergh kidnapping: Investigation

-On March 4, 1932 a man by the name of Gaston B. Means had a discussion with Evalyn Walsh McLean and told her that he would be of great importance in retrieving the Lindbergh baby.
+On March 4, 1932, a man by the name of Gaston B. Means had a discussion with Evalyn Walsh McLean and told her that he would be of great importance in retrieving the Lindbergh baby.
 Means told McLean that he could find these kidnappers because he was approached weeks before the abduction about participating in a "big kidnapping" and he claimed that his friend was the kidnapper of the Lindbergh child.
 The following day, Means told McLean that he had made contact with the person who had the Lindbergh child.
-He then convinced Mrs. McLean to hand him $100,000 to obtain the child because the ransom money had doubled.
-McLean obliged because she believed that Means really knew where the child was.
-She waited for the child's return every day, until she finally asked Means for her money back.
-He refused, Mrs. McLean reported him to the police, and he was sentenced to fifteen years in prison on embezzlement charges.
+He then convinced Mrs. McLean to give him $100,000 to obtain the child because the ransom money had doubled.
+McLean obliged, believing that Means really knew where the child was.
+She waited for the child's return every day until she finally asked Means for her money back.
+When he refused, Mrs. McLean reported him to the police and he was sentenced to fifteen years in prison on embezzlement charges.

 Violet Sharpe, who was suspected as a conspirator, died by suicide on June 10, before she was scheduled to be questioned for the fourth time.
 Her involvement was later ruled out due to her having an alibi for the night of March 1, 1932.

-In 1933 Franklin D. Roosevelt announced that the Federal Bureau of Investigation would take full jurisdiction over the case in October 1933.
+In October 1933, Franklin D. Roosevelt announced that the Federal Bureau of Investigation would take jurisdiction over the case.